-Because of the manifold application facilities and various configuration possibilities of the power plant it is not possible to give detailed description of the necessary test steps.
-It is important to observe local conditions and protection and system drawings.
+Because of the manifold application facilities and various configuration possibilities of the plant it is not possible to give a detailed description of the necessary test steps.
+It is important to consider the local conditions and the protection and plant drawings.